aleung241/aws-training-2018/README.md

 - Understand where the bottlenecks are
 - CloudWatch Alarms measure a SINGLE metric and performs actions

-## Module 5 - Event Driven Scaling
+#### CloudWatch Logs
+- Can be stored in S3 for other services or users to access
+- Can be streamed in real time to Kinesis Streams or Lambda and others

+---

+#### Auto Scaling
+- Launch/terminate instances based on conditions
+- Registers new instances with LBs when specified
+- Can launch across AZs
+- CloudWatch Alarms can trigger an auto scaling policy
+- Scale out early, scale in slowly.
+Avoid aggressive instance termination

 #### Scaling with RDS
+- ElastiCache for Memcached or Redis, or use your own self-managed caching solution
-- Database sharding - breaking up databases into smaller ones
+- Database sharding - breaking up databases into smaller ones.
+Higher performance and better operating efficiency
+- Horizontal scaling with read replicas for read heavy workloads
+- Vertical scaling often with no downtime